From its founding in 1916 in Parma by Carlo Magnani, Acqua di Parma has been identifiable with all things elegantly and

 There’s plenty of sunny citrus in the opening, including bergamot, neroli and Sicilian lemon notes.
 But what really stands out is the mint.
 Cool and fresh, it gives this scent a green profile.

 A note of galbanum brings pleasing sharpness to the mix, while lavender and vetiver keep it green and clean.

 I wouldn’t have said peony is one of my favourite notes.
 Until I came across Acqua di Parma Peonia Nobile.
-It’s from the brand’s Le Nobili Collection, which also includes highly recommended Rose and Magnolia perfumes.
+It’s from the brand’s Le Nobili Collection, including highly recommended Rose and Magnolia perfumes.

 Launched in 2016, it opens with the fruity rosiness of raspberry spiced with black pepper.
 It’s unusual for an EDP not to open with citrus notes.
 But there’s lots of freshness to go around in the form of peony, Turkish rose and freesia notes.

 Clean musk and an amber accord complete this floral-fantastic scent that’s sweet in a sophisticated way.